Heart Failure (HF)

 • Kidney failure

 Some lung disorders, such as pulmonary hypertension, may alter or damage blood vessels in the lungs (pulmonary arteries).
-As a result, the right side of the heart has to work harder to pump blood into the lungs.
-The person may then develop cor pulmonale, in which the right ventricle is enlarged and there is right-sided heart failure.
+As a result, the right side of the heart, which pumps blood into the lungs, has to work harder.
+The person may then develop cor pulmonale, in which the right ventricle (lower heart chamber) is enlarged and there is right-sided heart failure.

 Sudden, severe blockage of a pulmonary artery by one or more blood clots (pulmonary embolism) also makes pumping blood into the pulmonary arteries difficult and can cause right-sided heart failure.